voidism/LiTy/README.md

   - 🐢: >2.0
   - 🐌: <=2.0
 - We will show the statistics of the occurrence of each emoji when exiting the practice.
+- If you have a OpenAI API key, we can provide the explanation of the sentence via GPT-4o.
+The explanation will be shown after you submit your answer.
+The explanation will be in English in default.
+If you want to use the Chinese explanation, please specify `--lang zh`.
+Please run `pip install openai` to use this feature.

+# License

+MIT